26 Jul 2015, Kingston, CA

 by Chris Murray

 Since the startling events in Crimea early in 2014 Russia has been front and centre in Western discourse.
 A tremendous effort has been made to suddenly realign a defence stratagem that has been moving, more and more, towards a COIN oriented outlook for some time now.
-Suddenly the old hawks looked as the phoenix rising form the ashes, as they dusted off their old Cold War playbooks.
+Suddenly the old hawks looked as the phoenix rising from the ashes, as they dusted off their old Cold War playbooks.
 Now the old threats of conventional state-to-state conflicts, a ‘Cold War part deux,’ have become the focus of much concern.
 This has been welcomed fuel for the conventional conflict discussions, waning in the light of events in the Middle East where COIN is preeminent.
 It has no doubt been a welcomed shift in discussion for those inside the military-industrial complex that make their bones on the big ticket items of conventional war whose suitability has been increasingly called into question.

 Earlier this week, Eugene Rumer, of the Carnegie endowment for International Peace, wrote a thoughtful and enlightening article (well worth reading) concerning the paradigms by which we approach Russia.
 The new ‘Russian threat’ is envisioned, as Rumer’s title “Russia- A New Type of Threat” suggests, as a completely new beast.
 In his article, Rumer suggests that “Russia is back as a major challenge for European security.
 But it is a challenge of a different kind than the challenge posed by the Soviet Union that exists in the West’s fading memories of the Cold War.”
 Instead, Rumer suggests “Russia is a superpower in decline, and the challenge it poses to the United States is very different from that posed by the Soviet Union.”